 a diagram that combines ideas from Design thinking, Lean Startup, and Agile.

-I was initially attracted because it combines different approaches and practices instead of contrasting them, and I also overlooked the three underlying flawed ideas.
+I was initially attracted to it because it combines different approaches and practices instead of contrasting them, and I also overlooked the three underlying flawed ideas.

-Those flawed ideas, planted in the mind of inexperienced practitioners, grew into a new lean/agile waterfall that is even more evident in the derivative diagrams.
+Those flawed ideas, planted in the mind of inexperienced practitioners, grew into a new lean/agile waterfall evident in the derivative diagrams.

 This below is a simplified diagram that highlights the flawed areas:

 It should be read from left to right, from the initial product need/goal (left) to the product delivery and operation (right).
 The overall process is a sequence of sub-processes.
-Each sub-process has its feedback loops.
-Sub-processes are connected by a loose feedback loop, with the main process flowing sequentially from left to right.
+Each sub-process has its internal feedback loops.
+Sub-processes are connected by a loose feedback loop.

 Can you see what’s wrong with it, and how it is in conflict with fundamental lean and agile principles?
 How many problems can you spot?
-Click here to read what I’ve found
+Click here to read what I’ve spotted